 bonds are purchased from insurance companies.

-health insurance for your employees is optional.
-However, it is an
+health insurance for your employees is changing as provisions of the Affordable

-list of companies approved to sell health insurance plans to Idaho
+list of companies currently approved to sell health insurance plans to Idaho

 businesses, visit the Idaho Department of Insurance website at